sogilis/objectmother-builder-kotlin/README.md

 * only data classes permit to customize constructor parameters easily (with `copy()`)
 * generic factory code have to be duplicated

-Improvements:
-* split generic and code dedicated to target class

 See more usages in [tests](src/test/kotlin/v2/Test.kt), and implementation [here](src/test/kotlin/v2/POC.kt).

 ## POC v3